 The study was to study on Factors Associated with Knowledge, and Practice toward safety behavior among welder students' in urban, Thailand.
 However, the result reported there are significant association school and knowledge at p value< 0.001, class level and knowledge at p value< 0.001, and status and knowledge at p value< 0.05.
-Furthermore, the significant association in school and practice at p value< 0.001, class level and knowledge at p value< 0.05, and status and knowledge at p value< 0.05.
+Furthermore, the significant association in school and practice at p value< 0.001, class level and knowledge at p value< 0.05.
 The association between school and knowledge variables and practice variables might have been due to the fact that different school might have the different level of safety behavior concern, so they might concentrate something else more than providing some safety knowledge information for students.
 Welder students who comes from a better quality school might have been teaching about safety knowledge more than some school that a little bit smaller size.
 Furthermore, it might be the consequences from the large proportion between teacher and students that affect the time for teaching.
-Plus, the significant association between class level and knowledge variable and practice variable might be the coincidence from the time that students had gained their safety knowledge from their teacher and their own practice.
+Plus, the significant association between class level and knowledge to the reacher and practice variable might be the value.
 The more they study, the more knowledge and practice they gain.
 Welder students who study longer they will have a better access to receive knowledge about how to take safety knowledge for themselves.
 Last, the association between status and knowledge variables as well as practice variables might be the result from the reason following; such as who are in a relationship tend to take concern about themselves because they have to take a good care of their girlfriends or boyfriends too.